CalTurney/ws-tcp-dissector/README.md

 # ws-tcp-dissector
-This repo provides a means for Wireshark core developers to review my proposed changes to the TCP dissector.
+This repo provides a means for Wireshark core developers to review proposed changes to the TCP dissector.
 I have supplied the source code of the original and updated versions of packet-tcp.c/.h, example captures depicting each feature, a profile that displays useful columns, and a colorfilters file with entries for the added fields.

 I added the several features to the TCP dissector in 'WS-1.5.1 SVN-35980' for my network analysis group at Dell-EMC none of which have been submitted for public distribution.
 The most important features follows: